Otryakhin-Dmitry/global-minimum-variance-portfolio/HDShOP/cran-comments.md

-## Initial release of HDShOP package
+## Resubmission of HDShOP package
-This is a resubmission following Julia Haider's remarks.
+This is a resubmission of an existing package with updates for help files.

 ## Test environments
 * local ubuntu 20.04, R-release